anrisakaki/anrisakaki.github.io/_pages/about.md

 I obtained my PhD from the Department of Political Economy, King's College London.

 I use both experimental and quasi-experimental methods to answer questions on development and labour, with a focus on gender equality.

+My research has been supported by the British Academy, STEG, and PEDL.

 Feel free to get in touch with me at: anri.sakakibara@tum.de